15.01 In this Part, unless the context otherwise requires:

 (2) For the purposes of this rule, when a member receives or accepts from a person cash in a foreign currency the member shall be deemed to have received or accepted the cash converted into Canadian dollars at,

 (a) the official conversion rate of the Bank of Canada for the foreign currency as published in the Bank of Canada’s Daily Noon Rates that is in effect at the time the member receives or accepts the cash; or

 (b) if the day on which the member receives or accepts cash is a holiday, the official conversion rate of the Bank of Canada in effect on the most recent business day preceding the day on which the member receives or accepts the cash.

 (3) Rule 15.02(1) applies when a member engages on behalf of a client or gives instructions on behalf of a client in respect of the following activities:

-(b)The member purchases or sells securities, real properties or business assets or
+(b) purchasing or selling securities, real properties or business assets or

-(c)The member transfers funds by any means.
+(c) transferring funds by any means.

 (4) Notwithstanding rule 15.02(3), rule 15.02(1) does not apply when the member receives cash in connection with the provision of legal services by the member or the member’s firm:

 (a) from a financial institution or public body;

-(b)receives cash from a peace officer, law enforcement agency or other agent of the
+(b) from a peace officer, law enforcement agency or other agent of the

 Crown (acting in his or her official capacity);

 (d) for professional fees, disbursements or expenses provided that any refund out of such receipts is also made in cash.

 15.03 (1) Every member, in addition to existing financial records requirements to record all money and other property received and disbursed in connection with the member’s practice, shall maintain

-(a)A book of original entry identifying the method by which money is received in trust
+(a) a book of original entry identifying the method by which money is received in trust for a client, and

-(b)A book of original entry showing the method by which money, other than money received in trust for a client, is received.
+(b) a book of original entry showing the method by which money, other than money received in trust for a client, is received.

 (2) Every member who receives cash for a client shall maintain, in addition to existing financial records requirements, a book of duplicate receipts, with each receipt identifying the date on which cash is received, the person from whom cash is received, the amount of cash received, the client for whom cash is received, any file number in respect of which cash is received and containing the signature authorized by the member who receives cash and of the person from whom cash is received.